talha131/onCrashReboot/content/Computer Literacy Study Guide/Operating System/50-Default Printer.md

 Setting a default printer simplifies the process of printing documents, images, or files.
 It eliminates the need to select a printer each time a document is printed.
 This feature is particularly useful in environments with multiple printers, as it helps streamline operations.
 For individual tasks, users have the option to manually choose a different printer when needed.

 {{< callout type="info" >}}
-Fun Fact: Setting a default printer is especially helpful in office environments with networked printers, where selecting the correct one each time could cause unnecessary delays.
+Setting a default printer is especially helpful in office environments with networked printers, where selecting the correct one each time could cause unnecessary delays.
 {{< /callout >}}

 ### How to Set a Printer as the Default